The Power of Gold

 "The Power of Gold" is a song by Dan Fogelberg and Tim Weisberg.
 It was released in 1978 as a single from their album Twin Sons of Different Mothers.
+It was also featured on the compilation album Portrait: The Music of Dan Fogelberg, a 4-CD boxed set, released in 1997.

-The song peaked at No. 24 on the Billboard Hot 100.
+The song peaked at No. 24 on the Billboard Hot 100, and at number 23 on the Cash Box Top 100 Singles.